How to Build a Semantic Search Engine with Qdrant and text-embedding-3

 pip install qdrant-client text-embedding-3

-Step 1: Initialize Qdrant Client
+Step 1: Initialize the Qdrant Client

 from qdrant_client import QdrantClient